NagarAnalytics/NagarAnalytics/README.md

 ## 🎯 About Me

 - 🔍 Specialized in **data cleaning, KPI analysis, and business storytelling**
-- 💼 Background in **customer support** — I understand business problems deeply
+- 💼 Background in **Customer Support** — I understand business problems deeply
 - 📊 Building end-to-end analytics projects using **Excel, SQL, Python and Power BI**
 - 🌱 Currently expanding into **Machine Learning and Advanced Analytics**
 - 📍 Based in **Kota, Rajasthan, India**